mendix/RESTDeeplinkModule/README.md

 In case a page is not found the module will return a 404 status.
 If desired you can edit the HTML output in `resources/404.html`.

+### Known issue
+When a user of your app bookmarks the URL of a target page, such as `myapp.com/p/order/12345`, the next time she visits that bookmark she will be redirected to the homepage instead in case her session is expired and she has to login again via SSO.
+This is currently a limitation of the platform.

 ## Running the example

 The module constains an example deeplink flow for testing purposes.
 All the related documents are stored in the `ExampleSetup` folder.
 To set up the example flow the `ASU_ensureData` microflow has to be added to your [after startup microflow](https://docs.mendix.com/refguide/project-settings#3-3-after-startup).